ucan-wg/awake/README.md

     Next -.-> HKDF
 ```

-## 2.2 Messagaging Layer Security
+## 2.2 Messaging Layer Security

 After the AWAKE handshake, the protocol switches over to the Messaging Layer Security ([MLS]) protocol with UCAN credentials.
-MLS establishes an efficient post-comporimise security channel with group management.
+MLS establishes an efficient post-compromise security channel with group management.

 ## 3 Sequence